DASPRiD/aw2013/README.md

 # Rust AW2013 driver

-This is a `std` driver for the AW2013 3-Channel LED Controller.
+This is a `no-std` driver for the AW2013 3-Channel LED Controller.

+Version 2 of the driver utilizes [embedded-hal](https://github.com/rust-embedded/embedded-hal) 1.x crate in order to be compatible with a large array of hardware.

 ## RGB LED wiring